frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/integration/rest_api/oauth2.md

 # OAuth 2

-Use the header `Authorizaton: Bearer <access_token>` to perform authenticated requests.
+Use the header `Authorization: Bearer <access_token>` to perform authenticated requests.
 You can receive a [bearer token](https://tools.ietf.org/html/rfc6750) by combining the following two requests.

 ## GET /api/method/frappe.integrations.oauth2.authorize